Mitochondrial Neurogastrointestinal Encephalopathy Disease

 Brescia, IT

-Massimiliano Filosto practices in Brescia, Italy.
+Massimiliano Filosto practices practicing medicine in Brescia, Italy.
 Mr. Filosto is rated as an Elite expert by MediFind in the treatment of Mitochondrial Neurogastrointestinal Encephalopathy Disease.
-His top areas of expertise are Mitochondrial Neurogastrointestinal Encephalopathy Disease, Primary Lateral Sclerosis, Chronic Inflammatory Demyelinating Polyneuropathy, Pompe Disease, and Liver Transplant.
+He is also highly rated in 31 other conditions, according to our data.
+His clinical expertise encompasses Mitochondrial Neurogastrointestinal Encephalopathy Disease, Primary Lateral Sclerosis, Chronic Inflammatory Demyelinating Polyneuropathy, Pompe Disease, and Liver Transplant.

 Elite in Mitochondrial Neurogastrointestinal Encephalopathy Disease